robotframework/SeleniumLibrary/README.rst

 but re-implemented to use Selenium 2 and WebDriver technologies.

 - More information about this library can be found on the Wiki_ and in the `Keyword Documentation`_.
-- Installation information is found in the `INSTALL.rest` file.
+- Installation information is found in the `INSTALL.rst` file.
-- Developer information is found in `BUILD.rest` file.
+- Developer information is found in `BUILD.rst` file.

 Directory Layout